-The construction plan is the second of three plats that is required by these regulations.-The construction plan review is required to properly identify the design standards for all public improvements and the layout of the development set forth in the First Plat are adhered to.
+The construction plan review is required to properly identify the design standards for all public improvements and the layout of the development set forth in the First Plat are adhered to.
 This plan is used to begin construction of improvements.

-2. Additional Permits
+(2) Additional Permits

 The approved First Plat will be used to obtain any additional permits (Local, State and/or Federal) or approval letters that are required to obtain a valid Construction Plan.
-Approval is done by County Staff unless the Board of Commissioners voted to further review the plan as part of the First Plat approval staff deems there are significant changes from the approved First Plat.
-The Staff or Board of Commissioners can shall approve the submitted Construction Plan or; alternatively either can require approval of the Construction Plan by the Board of Commissioners recommend a re-submittal of first plat if the following significant changes from the first plat (outlined below) are present.
+Approval is done by County Staff unless staff deems there are significant changes from the approved First Plat.
+The Staff shall approve the submitted Construction Plan or require approval of the Construction Plan by the Board of Commissioners if the following significant changes from the first plat are present: